 - Handblown, hand-painted glass

-- It’s a very specific style, so it may not be for everyone
+- A very specific style, so it may not be for everyone

 What we like: